plone/training/docs/voltoaddons/06-cell-renderer.md

 Notice the `columnsField.schemaExtender` bit, as that is a mechanism of the `ObjectWidgetList` to allow per-object schema customization.

-It is a function with signature `(schema, data, intl) => schema`
+It is a function with signature `(schema, data, intl) => schema`.

 ### Renderer within the view component

 Now that we have our renderers registered for our columns, it's time to use them in our component view.
-Back to the `src/DataTable/DataTableView.js` component, we'll need first to import the Volto global registry as config:
+Back to the `src/DataTable/DataTableView.js` component, we'll need to first import the Volto global registry as config:

 ```jsx